oreillyross/tailwind_demos/readme.md

-# Simple Tailwind CSS Starter
+# Tailwind demos

-This is an extremley simple setup to develop Tailwind projects.
-This will be used in my Tailwind From Scratch course.
+Cloned from Brad Traversy extremley simple setup to develop Tailwind projects.
+The below is links to the respective folders where each project is developed.

 ## Usage